DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 1. Create a PowerPoint presentation that presents the value proposition of utilizing the Cloud Adoption Framework for migrating and creating Contoso's first Landing Zone in Azure.

-## Step 5: Day 1 - Validate - Present the solution
+## Step 5: Validate - Present the solution

 **Outcome**